ActivitySim/activitysim/docs/dev-guide/using-sharrow.md

 In legacy mode, temporary variables are useful but they can consume substantial memory, as the variable is computed and stored for every row in the entire dataframe before it can be used in other expressions.
-In sharrow, temporary variables are allocated, used, and freed for each row seperately, so no extra memory is required.
+In sharrow, temporary variables are allocated, used, and freed for each row separately, so no extra memory is required.

 ### Switchable Expressions